 Globally, also now in India, talent acquisition is moving on from regular job boards and professional social networking platforms to media channels across digital.
 With programmatic digital tech, companies are now able to reach to a larger pool of talent by tapping into hitherto unavailable or passive audience, while maintaining both quality and higher response rate.

 Build on your Employee Referral Programme

 If your employees are enjoying being a part of your company, they can become key influencers to getting their friends or friends of friends to join your company and build a tribe.
 You can look for incentives other than just referral incentives to get them to take greater pride in the company they work for.
 So, a strong referral strategy is something you will need to build on.
 This works fantastically.

 Bring your employer brand experience alive inside

-We have seen companies put concerted effort in building an employer brand to attract outside employees and ignore the existing pool of talent inside.
-On the contrary, they should internalize the employer brand first and have an inside out approach.
+We have seen companies put a concerted effort in building an employer brand to attract outside employees and ignore the existing pool of talent inside.
+On the contrary, they should internalize the employer brand first and have an inside-out approach.